Enter Bird's Name in Search Box:

 Nesting: Three to four pale white eggs, with possible brown speckles.
 Nest usually built high in a deciduous tree.
 Prefers an open wooded area and can be found in parks and even woodlots.

 |16.5" 41.9cm||31" 78.7cm||1lb.
 453.6g||Accipitridae||Accipiter cooperii|

 Distribution: Found throughout wooded areas and parks.
-Has adapted will with towns and cities, common backyard visitor, where bird feeders are located.
-Can be seen flying over areas with rapid wing beats, and a short gliding patterns.
-Common throughout North America, seen from eastern Canada to British Columbia, down into California, east to Florida.
+It has adapted well to towns and cities and is a common backyard visitor, where bird feeders are located.
+It can be seen flying over areas with rapid wing beats and short gliding patterns.
+Common throughout North America, seen from eastern Canada to British Columbia, down into California and east to Florida.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.